 Meal planning and prepping are all the rage now, and they will certainly help you plan ahead.
 But if you want to save money on food and waste less of it, knowing how to make a grocery list is also a great thing to work at.

 How to Make a Grocery List: The Categories

 I used to be a terrible food waster.
 I love to cook, and that was always my main focus: the cooking.
 New recipes, challenging recipes, recipes I saw on a cooking show or site; I didn't really care what I had in the house or how full the fridge was.
 If I wanted to make something I didn't have ingredients for, I went out and bought them.
 No big deal, even if it meant the fridge was waaaay too full for the two of us to possibly eat all its contents before they went bad.
 Sometimes I'd feel a twinge of guilt, but mostly I just avoided thinking about it at all and did what I wanted to do.

 One of the first things I did when I got serious about wasting less was create a master grocery list that I call, simply, "Groceries."
 I keep Groceries in GoogleDocs (it's a free word processing app that lives in the "cloud") so I can access it from my laptop, my phone, or anyplace else with an Internet connection.
-This is important because this way, I always have my master list with me.
+This is important because this way, I can always have my master list with me.

 In any case, it doesn't matter where you keep your grocery list, as long as the list is easy for you to access, update, and keep track of.
 (But I highly recommend using an electronic list--it's so much easier to update!)

 On my list, I have several categories: